computamike/MathsQuest/CrystalOfCalculation.md

 ✅ Math focus: Multiplication and division

-Scene 3: The Goblin’s Maze
+## Scene 3: The Goblin’s Maze
 Players must navigate a maze with numbered tiles.
 They can only step on tiles that are even numbers or multiples of 3.

-"Warning, adventurer!
+**DM:** "Warning, adventurer!
 You now stand at the threshold of the Goblin’s Maze.
 A perilous path lies before you, paved with numbered stones.
 But beware—only those who tread wisely shall escape unscathed."

 on the archway is the following inscription